GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/dataproc/check-worker-oom.md

 ### Failure Remediation

-The log indicates that worker OOM (out-of-memory) errors may have occurred on your cluster.
+The logs indicate that worker OOM (out-of-memory) errors may have occurred on the cluster.
+To resolve this issue:

-You can try using a high-memory machine type for your worker nodes or repartition your data to avoid data skew.
+- Use a high-memory machine type for the worker nodes.
+- Repartition the data to avoid data skew.

-You can find more details in the troubleshooting guide [1].
+Refer to the troubleshooting guide [1] for more details.
-If it still not work, please contact Google Cloud Support.
+If the issue persists, contact Google Cloud Support.
 [1] <https://cloud.google.com/dataproc/docs/support/troubleshoot-oom-errors#oom_solutions>

 ### Success Reason